iotempire/iotempower/examples/water-sensor/README.rst

 Configuration for a portable water sensor demonstration.
 Connects to an mqtt-server.
-The whole setup consists of an ulnoiot gateway (this could be an Android phone in termux with activated access point), a Wemos D1 Mini in a sealed tupper-ware (with a whole and an external water sensor), a battery, and a glass of water (or any other liquid to dip the water sensor into).
+The whole setup consists of an IoTempower gateway (this could be an Android phone in termux with activated access point), a Wemos D1 Mini in a sealed tupper-ware (with a whole and an external water sensor), a battery, and a glass of water (or any other liquid to dip the water sensor into).